-That is, IF he doesn't have Asperger's.
-If he does indeed have Asperger's (and I'm inclined to believe he does), then it just makes EL&IC merely frustrating at times to watch but it doesn't excuse his behavior or make how other people react and behave any more logical.
+That is, if he doesn't have Asperger's.
+If he does indeed have Asperger's, and I'm inclined to believe he does, then it just makes it merely frustrating at times to watch but it doesn't excuse his behavior or make how other people react and behave any more logical.

 On his journey to find the Black, he has various encounters.
 We start with Abby Black (Viola Davis) who is having a very bad day but allows this little chatterbox to come and even to take her picture.
 Various short glimpses of other Blacks, but still no one knows nothing about Oskar's key or of Thomas.

 To tell you would be to give things away, but here's a hint: The Renter shrugs his shoulders just like Thomas, the Bestest Dad in the World.